langevinmodel/folie/README.md

 folie is currently WIP so feel free to provide feedback or potential bugs in the GitHub issue tracker.

+folie is partly based on [pymle](https://github.com/jkirkby3/pymle), [pyoptLe](https://github.com/jhenin/pyOptLE) and  [deeptime](https://github.com/deeptime-ml/deeptime).
+In particuler, the interface of folie should be compatible with [deeptime](https://github.com/deeptime-ml/deeptime).

 ## Installation

 ```